nsoydan/mongoDbAtlas-graphql-react-tutorial/mongoDbAtlas-graphql-react-tutorial/movies-comments/README.md

 # NOTES
-### I developed this project as a tutorial for improving my programming skills and making experience .
+### I developed this project as a tutorial for improving my programming skills and gaining experience .
 I used MongoDbAtlas for Backend .
 GraphQL for query, React.js for front-end, TailwindCss for Css, Redux-Toolkit for storing movies.
 API_KEY for MongoDbAtlas's authentication.

 #### Please feel free if you want to use and share :)